Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Spectral signatures of very massive stars in the Sunburst star cluster at z=2.37

-We report detection of \heii\ emission with measured rest frame EW=3.0$\pm0.3 \AA$ and FWHM=8.8$\pm 1.7\AA$ ($\sim1610\pm300$ \kms).
+We report the detection of \heii\ emission with a measured rest-frame EW=3.0$\pm0.3 \AA$ and FWHM=8.8$\pm 1.7\AA$ ($\sim1610\pm300$ \kms).
 The broad shape of the \heii\ emission line observed in the {\tt Sunburst} cluster is asymmetric and resembles a typical P-Cygni profile.
 The blue end of the emission line drops steeply, while the red end drops more gradually.
-The P-Cygni profile of \heii\ line is consistent with that predicted by models and synthetic spectra \citep[see,][]{martins2022}.
-Broad \heii\ emission observed in galaxies is usually related to non-nebular origin, commonly associated with Wolf-Rayet (WR) stars, \citep[e.g.][]{Schaerer1999, Brinchmann2008, Leitherer2018, Senchyna2021}, though the failure of the synthesis models to reproduce some of the strong \heii\ lines might be related to missing ingredients in stellar evolution models \citep[see, e.g.,][]{Leitherer2018}.
-However, far-UV spectroscopic investigation of $\sim$57 individual stars located within the R136 star cluster reveals that massive stars with M>100 \msun\ have a crucial role in producing the \heii\ emission line \citep{Grafener2015, Crowther2016}.
-On the other hand, \cite{martins2022} have shown that \heii\ can be produced in significant amount only when stellar winds are stronger than in normal O stars.
-VMS develop such strong winds because of their proximity to the Eddington limit \citep{VG11,bestenlehner20,Graefener2021}.
-At the same time, these winds peel off the external layers of the stars and expose to the surface the products of hydrogen burning through the CNO cycle.
+The P-Cygni profile of \heii\ line is consistent with the profile predicted by models and synthetic spectra \citep[see][]{martins2022, Grafener2015}.
+Broad \heii\ emission observed in galaxies is usually related to a non-nebular origin and is commonly associated with Wolf-Rayet (WR) stars \citep[e.g.,][]{Schaerer1999, Brinchmann2008, Grafener2015, Leitherer2018, Senchyna2021}, although the failure of the synthesis models to reproduce some of the strong \heii\ lines might be related to missing ingredients in stellar evolution models \citep[see, e.g.,][]{Leitherer2018}.
+However, far-UV spectroscopic investigation of $\sim$57 individual stars located within the R136 star cluster revealed that massive stars with M>100 \msun\ are crucial for producing the \heii\ emission line \citep{Grafener2015, Crowther2016}.
+On the other hand, \cite{martins2022} have shown that \heii\ can be produced in significant amount only when stellar winds are stronger than in normal O stars \citep[see also][]{Grafener2015}.
+VMS develop these strong winds because they lie close to the Eddington limit \citep{VG11,bestenlehner20,Graefener2021}.
+At the same time, these winds peel off the external layers of the stars and expose the products of hydrogen burning to the surface through the CNO cycle.
 This results in a strong nitrogen (and helium) enrichment that boosts the strength of \nivblue\ and \niv.
-This typically happens after $\sim$1.5~Myr.
-Both mentioned emission lines are detected in the spectrum of the {\tt Sunburst} cluster at SNR~$>15$ (Figure \ref{1Dspec}), with EW=0.2$\AA$ and FWHM=2.9$\AA$ for \nivblue\ and EW=0.15$\AA$ and FWHM~$\sim2\AA$ for \niv.
+This typically occurs after $\sim$1.5~Myr.
+The two emission lines are both detected in the spectrum of the {\tt Sunburst} cluster at S/N~$>15$ (Figure \ref{1Dspec}), with EW=0.2$\AA$ and FWHM=2.9$\AA$ for \nivblue\ and EW=0.15$\AA$ and FWHM~$\sim2\AA$ for \niv.
 The helium enrichment also contributes to the strength of \heii.
-The same effects (strong winds combined with surface chemical enrichment) happen in normal evolved massive stars when they are seen as WR stars.
-The key difference compared to VMS is that helium enrichment takes place only after the main sequence ($\ga 4$ Myr), while the same process takes place at younger ages in VMS.
-Furthermore, VMS are more luminous than normal WR stars and hence their contribution to integrated light is larger.
+The same effects (strong winds combined with surface chemical enrichment) occur in normal evolved massive stars when they are seen as WR stars.
+The key difference to VMS is that helium enrichment takes place only after the main sequence ($\ga 4$ Myr), while the same process takes place at younger ages in VMS.
+Furthermore, VMS are more luminous than normal WR stars, and they accordingly contribute more strongly to integrated light.